 Im Rahmen des Englischunterrichts nahm die Englischgruppe der 4C am österreichweiten Schreibwettbewerb vom Helbling Verlag teil.
 Dieser Bewerb war an die ersten bis vierten Klassen gerichtet und die SchülerInnen hatten pro Altersstufe je zwei Themen zur Auswahl.
 Insgesamt nahmen über 1800 Schüler von 200 verschiedenen Schulen teil und von allen TeilnehmerInnen wurden 15 österreichweite „regional champions“ von einer Jury bestehend aus Herbert Puchta, Amy Sutton, Jeremy Harmer und Gavin Biggs gekürt.
-Caroline Auers Text „Her grand day out“ zählt zu einer der 15 besten Texte.
+Caroline Auers Text „Her grand day out“ zählt zu einem der 15 besten Texte.
 Wir gratulieren sehr herzlich zu dieser hervorragenden Leistung.
 Der preisgekrönte Text kann nachfolgend gelesen werden:

 Her grand day out